mido/mido/README.rst

 .. code-block:: python

     >>> with mido.open_input('SH-201') as inport:
-    ...     for msg in outport:
+    ...     for msg in inport:
     ...         print(msg)

 .. code-block:: python